JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab3-ExtendingDataverseWithPowerFx.md

     ![](Images/Lab3-ExtendingDataverseWithPowerFx/E1_18.png)

     - The form currently has three tabs displayed - **Summary**, **Details** and **Related**.
 We can add additional tabs and sections to the form to display further information or to group information together.
-In Exercise 5, we will add a new tab to this form to display the canvas app we created in Lab 2 and 3.

 16. Press the **Back** button to return back to the **My Active Accounts** view: